peterjc/thapbi-pict/docs/examples/index.rst

    fecal_sequel/index
    endangered_species/index

-* :ref:`woody_hosts` - Simple ITS1 example using the default primers and
+* :ref:`woody_hosts` - Simple example using the default primers and database.
-  database.
   Based on a paper from earlier in the THAPBI Phyto-Threats project:

     Riddell *et al.* (2019) Metabarcoding reveals a high diversity of woody host-associated *Phytophthora* spp. in soils at public gardens and amenity woodlands in Britain. https://doi.org/10.7717/peerj.6931

-* :ref:`recycled_water` - ITS1 example where defaults can be used, but
-  ideally requires different primers and a custom database.
+* :ref:`recycled_water` - An example where the defaults can be used, but ideally requires different primers and a custom database.
 Based on:

     Redekar *et al.* (2019) Diversity of *Phytophthora*, *Pythium*, and *Phytopythium* species in recycled irrigation water in a container nursery. https://doi.org/10.1094/PBIOMES-10-18-0043-R

-* :ref:`fungal_mock` - ITS1 and ITS2 example requiring multiple primers and
-  databases, based on:
+* :ref:`fungal_mock` - An example with two markers requiring separate primers settings and databases, based on:

     Bakker (2018) A fungal mock community control for amplicon sequencing experiments. https://doi.org/10.1111/1755-0998.12760

-* :ref:`microalgal_mock` - 18S rRNA example requiring multiple primers and
-  databases, based on:
+* :ref:`microalgal_mock` - An example with two markers requiring separate primers settings and databases, based on:

     Bradley *et al.* (2016) Design and Evaluation of Illumina MiSeq-Compatible, 18S rRNA Gene-Specific Primers for Improved Characterization of Mixed Phototrophic Communities.
     https://doi.org/10.1128/AEM.01630-16

-* :ref:`fecal_sequel` - COI example in bats, showing importance of the database content with the default classifier.
+* :ref:`fecal_sequel` - A single marker example in bats, showing importance of the database content with the default classifier.
 Based on:

     Walker *et al.* (2019) A fecal sequel: Testing the limits of a genetic assay for bat species identification.